Christian1313/homebridge-revpidio/readme.md

 Install this plugin using: `npm install -g homebridge-revpidio`

 Create or Update your hombridge configuration file.
-See `sample_config.json` or snippet below.
+See `sample_config.json` or snippets below.

-## Configuration
+## Configuration Digital Ouptuts

 Configuration sample: